Overview of the JWST Advanced Deep Extragalactic Survey (JADES): Conclusions

 \subsection{MIRI Deep Parallel}

 The NIRCam Deep Prime program creates very deep MIRI parallels in GOODS-S, totaling 43.1 hrs of open-shutter time in each of the four fields.
-The fields overlap only slightly, so that the deep area is about 9 arcmin$^2$.
+The fields overlap only slightly, so that the deep area is about 10 arcmin$^2$.

-The fields were designed to overlap the NIRCam Medium Parallel mosaic, but it turned out that one of the NIRCam Deep Parallel fields substantially overlaps as well.
+The fields were designed to overlap the NIRCam Medium Parallel mosaic, but it turned out that the NIRCam Deep/HST Parallel field substantially overlaps as well.
 This allows these MIRI images to provide a very deep look at the high-redshift universe.
 We note that while the MIRI fields are not on the UDF itself, they do fall near the center of the Chandra Deep Field South.

 We decided to focus this time to the study of rest-frame 1--2~\mic\ imaging of galaxies at redshifts above 3.
 For this, we selected the F770W filter as the most promising compromise between the rising background to the red and the lever arm relative to the deeper F410M and F444W data.
 An example of robust F770W detections of a trio of $z\sim6$ photometric redshift candidates in the GOODS-S Deep/MIRI footprint can be seen in Figure~\ref{fig:miri}.
 F770W is somewhat less sensitive in AB magnitude than F560W, but it more than doubles the logarithmic wavelength gap relative to 4.4~\mic, allowing it to better detect power-law deviations in the slope of the near-IR SED.
-The longer band is also less likely to suffer from rest-optical emission line contamination of the continuum light measurement; H$\alpha$ will enter F560W at $6.6<z<8.4$, which might be at the frontier of detectability with these long exposures.
+The longer band is also less likely to suffer from rest-optical emission line contamination of the continuum light measurement; H$\alpha$ falls in F560W at $6.6<z<8.4$, whereas F770W probes the rest-frame $I$-band at these redshifts \citep{2025arXiv250602099H}.

 The MIRI data must of course follow the NIRCam exposure times and dither pattern.
-To reduce data volume, we use SLOWR1 readout mode with 57 groups to yield a single integration of 1361 seconds per exposure.
+To keep the data volume within the allowed rate, we use SLOWR1 readout mode with 57 groups to yield a single integration of 1361 seconds per exposure.
 Each pointing then has 114 of these exposures, taken at 22 different dither points, for a total of 155.2 ksec.
-However, on short time scales, the MIRI data is taken cycling through 9 or 4 subpixel dither locations.
-The resulting 10$\sigma$ point source sensitivity is 27.1 AB (Table \ref{tab:miri}).
+Within each visit, the MIRI data is taken cycling through 9 or 4 subpixel dither locations.
+The resulting 10$\sigma$ point source sensitivity is 27.5 AB (Table \ref{tab:miri}).